SegiH/VerjIO_Excel_Report_Generator/README.md

               alert("There is data available for the report");
               event.stopExecution();
           else if (result[0]=="OK")
-              alert(result[1]);`
+              alert(result[1]);
 12. If you have a column with a formula for each row, you  can use a line formula to specify that a formula is to be written for each row.
 When doing this, you will have a column header such as Total in ColumnHeader.
 In order to make sure that the number of columns and column headers match, put [null] as a place holder in the Columns property in place of an actual column name.
+Ex.

+        Columns: [["OrderNum","INTEGER"],[null],["StatusDescription","CHAR"],["Customer","CHAR"],["PartNum","CHAR"],["PartDescription","CHAR"]],
-Ex Columns: [["OrderNum","INTEGER"],**[null]**,["StatusDescription","CHAR"],["Customer","CHAR"],["PartNum","CHAR"],["PartDescription","CHAR"]], ColumnHeaders: "Order Number,Order Count,Status,Customer,Part Num,Part Description",
+    ColumnHeaders: "Order Number,Order Count,Status,Customer,Part Num,Part Description",

-13. When using a TableData source, the column names are case sensitive and must be provided in the same case that they appear in the table resource or they will not be located.
+13. When using a TableData source, the column names are case sensitive and must be provided in the same case that they appear in the table resource or this script will throw an error because the coulmn could not be located.

 14. If you are using custom formatting, make sure to use a formula that evaluates to a boolean true or false value.
 Use $ in front of the column letter to allow the formula to be evaluated correctly for each row of a table.

 JSON Reference
 --------------
 The report object below contains all of the possible properties that you can pass to createExcelReport() but not all of them are required.
-All of the optional properties have a comment indicated that they are optional.
+All of the optional properties have a comment indicating that they are optional.

      `var reportObj = {
           FileName: "EOL Report",